Denver's 'tough love' therapy aims to turn lives around

 "It’s kind of humiliating but it forces them to rethink their actions," says Ilse Goethals, a lecturer at University College, Ghent, who has done research on Therapeutic Communities in Belgium.

-Under the programme, the most serious transgressions are possessing drugs and threatening or using physical violence.
-Consequences for participants range from having their heads shaved publicly to being thrown out of the programme and sent back to prison.
+Under the program, the most serious transgressions are possessing drugs and threatening or using physical violence.
+Consequences for participants range from having their heads shaved publicly to being thrown out of the program and sent back to prison.

-Most men who join Peer 1 display antisocial behaviour, programme staff say.
-Their pasts include parole violations, rejection from other programmes and failed probation.
+Most men who join Peer 1 display antisocial behavior, program staff say.
+Their pasts include parole violations, rejection from other programs and failed probation.
 Where others have said there's no hope for them, Peer 1 aims to give them another chance.

-Of those in Colorado who complete intensive therapy such as this two-year programme in Denver, 11 percent commit another crime within 1 year and 21 percent within 2 years, the DCJ says.
-No comparable rates for prisoners who had not taken part in such programmes was available, said Kim English, DCJ research director.
+Of those in Colorado who complete intensive therapy such as this two-year program in Denver, 11 percent commit another crime within 1 year and 21 percent within 2 years, the DCJ says.
+No comparable rates for prisoners who had not taken part in such programs was available, said Kim English, DCJ research director.

 "We are not here to treat the career criminal," says director Kenneth Gaipa.
 "We believe that the criminality is tied to the substance abuse and if we treat the substance abuse the criminality will go by the wayside."